spencertipping/ni/doc/ni_by_example.md

 Each line represents one step of the pipeline defined by the spell, and the explanation shows how the `ni` parsleyer interprets the

-From now on, we'll use `ni --explain <spell>` to start the analysis of each of the spells we write.
+From now on, we'll use `ni --explain ...` to start the analysis of each of the spells we write.

 ##Stream Duplication and Compression
 `$ ni n10 =[\>ten.txt] z\>ten.gz`

-Running the script puts us back in `less`:
+Running the spell puts us back in `less`:

 ```
 ten.gz